List of CE Marking Directives and Regulations 2026

 Here are some examples of products that fall under the Electromagnetic Compatibility (EMC) Directive:

-Products that are classified as “inherently benign”, such as quartz watches, are exempted from the scope of the directive.
+Products classified as “inherently benign”, such as quartz watches, are exempted from the scope of the directive.

 Radio Equipment Directive (RED)

-The Radio Equipment Directive (RED) establishes a regulatory framework, including electrical safety, electromagnetic compatibility, radio spectrum use efficiency, and other circulation requirements, for the radio equipment placed in the EU market.
+The Radio Equipment Directive establishes electrical safety, electromagnetic compatibility, radio spectrum use efficiency, and other requirements for radio equipment.

-Also, according to the directive, if the manufacturer or importer demonstrates compliance via relevant harmonized standards, then the conformity assessment procedure might be completed without Notified Body involvement.
+Also, according to the directive, if the manufacturer or importer demonstrates compliance via relevant harmonised standards, then the conformity assessment procedure may be completed without Notified Body involvement.

-However, if the manufacturer or importer has not applied harmonized standards – or such standards do not exist for the product – then a Notified Body shall be required, either via EU-type examination or conformity based on full quality assurance.
+However, if the manufacturer or importer has not applied harmonised standards – or such standards do not exist for the product – then a Notified Body is required, either via EU-type examination or conformity based on full quality assurance.

 According to Article 2 of the Directive, ‘radio equipment’ is defined as any electrical or electronic product that intentionally emits and/or receives radio waves for the purpose of radio communication.
 This can include WiFi, LTE, 5G, Bluetooth or GPS-enabled devices.

-Here we list some examples of radio equipment that fall under the Radio Equipment Directive (RED):
+Here we list some examples of radio equipment that fall under the Radio Equipment Directive:

 Note that Annex I of the directive lists some radio equipment that is excluded from the scope of the directive, such as amateur radio kits.

-a.
-EN 303 354 V1.1.1 Amplifiers and Active Antennas for TV Broadcast Reception in Domestic Premises; Harmonised Standard Covering the Essential Requirements
+EN 303 354 V1.1.1 – Amplifiers and Active Antennas for TV Broadcast Reception in Domestic Premises; Harmonised Standard Covering the Essential Requirements

 RoHS Directive

-The RoHS Directive restricts the use of hazardous substances in electrical and electronic equipment (EEE) and establishes waste disposal methods for such products in order to protect human health and avoid environmental pollution.
+The RoHS Directive restricts the use of hazardous substances in electrical and electronic equipment (EEE) to protect human health and avoid environmental pollution.

-More specifically, the RoHS Directive restricts the use of several chemical substances, including:
+More specifically, the RoHS Directive restricts the use of the following substances:

 • Lead (Pb)